ArgonDesign/alogic/doc/control.md

-This optimization is not possible if there is any combinatorial statement between the loop statement and the preceding control statement, so the `fence` in this is not redundant:
+This optimization is not possible if there is any combinatorial statement between the loop statement and the preceding control statement, so the `fence` in this is executed, and the new cycle then ends on loop entry.

 ```
 void main() {